 Course has a prerequisite.
 Prerequisites are listed on the course schedule and in the ARCC Catalog Course Descriptions pages.

-NOTE: The requirements of this program are subject to change without notice.
-Students may earn only one AA degree regardless of emphasis area.
-You are encouraged to contact an academic advisor, Cambridge Campus 763-433-1840 or Coon Rapids Campus 763-433-1240, for course planning assistance and information about transfer credit evaluation.
+NOTE: You are encouraged to contact an academic advisor at 763-433-1230 for course planning assistance and information about transfer credit evaluation and transfer options.